cckmwong-data/trading_SP500/README.md

 ### Choice of Risk-free Rate (Rf)

-During the pandemic, the Federal Reserve slashed interest rates to the "zero-lower bound" to support the economy, the return on safe assets effectively vanished.
+During the pandemic (2020-2022), the Federal Reserve slashed interest rates to the "zero-lower bound" to support the economy, the return on safe assets effectively vanished.
 One of the most common proxies for the risk-free rate (Rf​) is the *3-Month U.S. Treasury Bill* which is an annualized money-market yield.

 Here is how it averaged during that window: